hrla14-elfuego/bartr/README.md

 1) `npm install || yarn` Install the necessary dependencies

+2) `gulp` Run nodemon, watch the database changes, and webpack hot reload (fire)

-2) `gulp seed` Create the tables & schemas in the database
+3) `gulp seed` Create the tables & schemas in the database

-3) `cd path/bartr/server/db` Change the directory to the root bartr folder and then into the db folder
+4) `cd path/bartr/server/db` Change the directory to the root bartr folder and then into the db folder

-4) `bartr.sqlite3 sqlite3` Run SQLite3 to monitor the database
+5) `bartr.sqlite3 sqlite3` Run SQLite3 to monitor the database

-5) Run localhost:8080 in your desired browser to get started!
+6) Run localhost:8080 in your desired browser to get started!

 ### Technology Used